nesi/perf-training/_lessons/python-scatter/00-introduction.md

 ```
 or by submitting a job to the scheduler.
 On Mahuika
 ```
-srun --account="myAccount" python scatter.py
+srun python scatter.py
 ```
-where "myAccount" is your account on Mahuika (e.g. nesi12345).
-This will launch a single task.
+where you might have to pass `--account="myAccount"` as well as other options to the `srun` command.
+[See](https://nesi.github.io/hpc_training/lessons/maui-and-mahuika/slurm) for more information.

 ### Adjusting the domain size and contour resolution